Arrival

 Day 2

-Game Viewing Amboseli National Park to Arusha
+Game Viewing Amboseli National Park

-Game Viewing Amboseli National Park to Arusha
+Game Viewing Amboseli National Park

-Breakfast at the lodge,
+Breakfast: at the lodge.

 - Main Destination: